jonlinca/ACLandR/README.md

 ## Troubleshooting
 ```
 The R script is not valid.
 Error detail: Error in readChar(con, 5L, useBytes = TRUE) : cannot open the connection
 ```
 Double check your paths in both the R script and ACL code.
 The full path needs to be stated.

 ```
+The R script is not valid.
 Error detail: Error in UseMethod("predict"): no applicable method for 'predict' applied to an object class of "randomForest"
 ```
 The function built within R, when its called, can't see 'predict'.
 This is because it has not been loaded.
 Load it within the function with library(randomForest).